Sunil Dutt: Personal life

-Dutt married actress Nargis, a Muslim, on 11 March 1958.
-Prior to their marriage, Nargis converted to Hinduism and adopted the name Nirmala Dutt.
+Dutt married actress Nargis, a Muslim, on 11 March 1958 in a Hindu temple.
 Reportedly, Dutt saved her life from a fire on the sets of Mother India.
 They had three children: Sanjay Dutt, Namrata Dutt, and Priya Dutt.
 Sanjay went on to become a successful film actor.
 Namrata married actor Kumar Gaurav, son of veteran actor Rajendra Kumar, who had appeared alongside Dutt and Nargis in Mother India.
 Priya became a politician and a Member of Parliament (Lok Sabha).

 After marrying Dutt, Nargis revealed that he was the first person who treat her like a normal human being and he was always there for her in her hard times.
 If he hadn't come into her life, she would've ended her life.
 She and Dutt formed the Ajanta Arts Cultural Troupe, which involved several leading actors and singers of the time and performed at remote frontiers to entertain the Indian soldiers at border.
 It was the first troupe to perform in Dhaka, after the liberation war of Bangladesh in 1971.

 Dutt launched his younger brother, Som Dutt, who had worked as a production assistant, in his production Man Ka Meet (1969), which also marked the debut of Vinod Khanna and Leena Chandavarkar.
 But Som failed to create on-screen magic and went on to act in 22 films.
 Eventually, he decided to move away from the film industry.

 Nargis died on 3 May 1981 due to pancreatic cancer.
 Dutt buried her body instead of cremated as she had made it clear to him before her death that she wanted to be buried next to her late mother.
 One year after her death, the Nargis Dutt Memorial Cancer Foundation was established by Dutt in her memory.
 Later years, he worked as a tireless campaigner and raising money for the help of poor cancer patients through charities and fundraisers all across the world.

 In 2001, Dutt survived an air crash.
 He sustained a dislocated shoulder and a fractured leg and was admitted to Breach Candy Hospital for treatment.
 According to reports, the small aircraft he was travelling in developed a technical issue.
 Dutt helped his co-passengers exit the plane to safety before escaping himself.